Skip to main content

 grid-template-columns, grid-template-rows

-The grid-template-axis properties allow you to define how many columns and rows the container will be divided into.
+The grid-template-direction property specifies how many columns and rows the container is divided into.

 CSS